mnott/skimwrapper/README.md

 Summary
 ---------

-This is a small wrapper script (and documentation) that I came up with when trying to work around the completely fucked up PDFKit implementation that Apple is torturing its customers with - and that, most importantly, prevents the awesome application [Skim](http://skim-app.sourceforge.net).
+This is a small wrapper script (and documentation) that I came up with when trying to work around the completely fucked up PDFKit implementation that Apple is torturing its customers with - and that, most importantly, prevents the awesome application [Skim](http://skim-app.sourceforge.net) from working correctly.
 You can read more details about the problem [here](http://www.mnott.de/how-to-workaround-the-fucked-up-pdfkit-in-sierra/), and a long discussion on it [on the Skim forum](https://sourceforge.net/p/skim-app/bugs/1109/).

 Now, there is no real fix for this problem as for the time being.
 Apple has, in a pretty much post-factual way, increasingly claimed having repaired PDFKit, while with each MacOS beta, it actually got worse.